Hacking consumer AI for Library Discovery

 In the code section you get the option to either enter the code inline or upload a zip file.
 As the code we are using requires a few extra Python modules we’ll chouse the zip option.

-Download the zip I’ve already prepared of the full source code for the Trove skill and upload it in to the Function Package section of the page
+Download the zip I’ve already prepared of the full source code for the Trove skill and upload it in to the Function Package

 For those wondering what this code we are about to upload actual does, below is the main sample.
 This is a very simple Alexa skill that queries (based on a random word) the Trove API for a book.
 Very simple but a great intro to shows what Alexa can do.